-The Minoans were a bronze age civilisation.
+The Minoans were a bronze age civilization.
 (They made tools and weapons from bronze).
-Their civilisation was at its height from about 1700 BC to 1500 BC.
+Their civilization was at its height from about 1700 BC to 1500 BC.
 However Minoan culture declined after 1450 BC.
 We are not sure why but they may have been conquered by Mycenaens from mainland Greece.

-After its fall the Minoan civilisation was largely forgotten.
+After its fall the Minoan civilization was largely forgotten.
 However its memory did linger on in Greek myths.
 In 1894 British archaeologist Sir Arthur Evans (1851-1941) visited Crete for the first time.
 Finally in 1900 began excavating the remains a palace at Knossos.
-Eventually the ruins of a great civilisation were uncovered.
+Eventually the ruins of a great civilization were uncovered.

 Most of the Minoans lived in small villages and made their living from farming.
 They grew wheat, barley, grapes and olives.
 They raised goats, cattle, sheep and pigs.
 Minoan farmers had to give part of their crops to the ruler as a tax.